-This public meeting is being held to provide an opportunity for citizens to give LCEO comments and/or suggestions on the LOG 21-1.00 improvement project after reviewing the information for each option.
+This public meeting is being held to provide an opportunity for citizens to give LCEO comments and/or suggestions on the LOG 21-1.00 improvement project.
 LCEO strives to ensure that all members of the community have the opportunity to participate in public decisions on transportation projects and programs affecting them.